 Proper maintenance guidelines below will ensure years of worry free service for your screens.
-Phantom is committed to providing the best possible customer care and attention to you before and after your purchase.
-At all times, Phantom is committed to following these service guidelines.
+Screens of Georgia is committed to providing the best possible customer care and attention to you before and after your purchase.
 Contact us at 678.455.0105 for more information.

 Here are some tips:

 Screens should be retracted into protective storage housing when not in use.

 Spring loaded systems may retract suddenly.
 Do not push the mesh to release the magnet or latch.
 A safety feature releases the slide bar if the mesh is lightly bumped.
 Continual abuse will affect operation.
 When rolling the screen into the housing, ensure the mesh rolls evenly.
 Retracting the product with creases in the screen can cause wrinkles.

 Motorized screens should be watched during operation.
 Objects left under a motorized unit can prevent the unit from lowering.
 If this happens, lift the slide bar up manually, remove the obstacle, and lower the slide bar.
 If it does not extend to a level position, use the remote up button and roll up the mesh until the slide bar is level.
 Stop the unit, and then lower it.